1. ConfigMaps decouple configuration from application code, making container images more portable and reusable.

 To interact with a ConfigMap, users typically employ kubectl commands.
 For instance, kubectl get configmap

-You can creating ConfigMap in your Kubernetes cluster using the imperative command.
+You can create a ConfigMap in your Kubernetes cluster using the imperative command.
 The syntax looks something like this:

 kubectl create configmap <name> <data-source>